Bylaws

 PURPOSE AND VALUES

 Section 1.
-LDC shall organize the San Francisco Latino Community’s engagement in the political process.
+LDC shall organize the San Francisco Latinx Community’s engagement in the political process.
 Only registered Democratic Party candidates and measures shall be endorsed in partisan and nonpartisan elections.

 Section 2.
-LDC shall work within the Democratic Party and the community at large to bring Latino issues to the forefront of political campaigns.
+LDC shall work within the Democratic Party and the community at large to bring Latinx issues to the forefront of political campaigns.

 Section 3.
-LDC seeks to represent the interests of Latinos living in and owning businesses in the City and County of San Francisco.
-LDC’s mission is to help the poor and disadvantaged, protect the most vulnerable among us, and ensure that all Latinos are given meaningful opportunities in our city.
-LDC’s political engagement shall seek (1) the reduction in the rates of poverty; (2) increased access to education; (3) a level playing field for Latinos and Latino businesses; (4) a sustainable local economy; (5) access to health care; (6) fair treatment of immigrants; and (7) the retention of Latino families in San Francisco.
+LDC seeks to represent the interests of Latinxs living in and owning businesses in the City and County of San Francisco.
+LDC’s mission is to help the poor and disadvantaged, protect the most vulnerable among us, and ensure that all Latinxs are given meaningful opportunities in our city.
+LDC’s political engagement shall seek (1) the reduction in the rates of poverty; (2) increased access to education; (3) a level playing field for Latinxs and Latinx businesses; (4) a sustainable local economy; (5) access to health care; (6) fair treatment of immigrants; and (7) the retention of Latinx families in San Francisco.

 Section 4.
 LDC shall implement a pragmatic leadership model and hands-on political campaigning characterized by effective fundraising, precinct operations, voter registration, voter turn out, and media use.